-When you are ready to be sworn in as a notary public, bring your bond and photo ID to the Recorder of Deeds Office.
-You can come any time between 8:30 a.m. and 3:30 p.m., Monday through Friday.
+When you are ready to be sworn in as a notary public, bring your bond, power of attorney and photo ID to the Recorder of Deeds Office.
+You do not need an appointment and are welcome any time between 8:30 a.m. and 3:30 p.m., Monday through Friday.
 You will be sworn in and your bond will be recorded.
-The fee for this is $40.50.
+The fee for this is $38.50.
 We accept cash, checks, Visa, MasterCard, Discover, and American Express.
 All checks must be made payable to the Montgomery County Recorder of Deeds.

-Then, visit the Prothonotary's Office in the Courthouse to have your signature registered.
-The fee is $3.25.
-The Prothonotary's Office accepts cash.
+After leaving our office, you must visit the Montgomery County Prothonotary in the Courthouse to have your signature registered.
+The fee is $3.50.
+The Prothonotary's Office accepts cash only.

 Notary Public Forms

-- Application to become a Notary Public - Refer all questions concerning this application to either your state senator or the Pennsylvania Department of State.
+- Application to become a Notary Public - Refer all questions concerning this application to the Pennsylvania Department of State.

-- Notary Change of Name Form - Name changes must be completed in person.
-The fee to change your name is $20.
-There is also a $3.25 fee to have your signature registered in the Prothonotary Office.
+- Notary Change of Name Form - The Recorder of Deeds office no longer processes Notary Change of Name.
+Notaries do need to record a change of name with the Commonwealth of Pennsylvania, Department of State.
 Notaries may continue to use the name they were commissioned with until the expiration of their term.
-If you choose this option you must still notify the Secretary of the Commonwealth and the Recorder of Deeds office in writing within 30 days.
+If you choose this option you must still notify the Pennsylvania Department of State.

 - Notary Public Resignation Form